banjoman/dmf2csv/README.md

     4. Everyone gets into fistfights regarding how dates should be formatted, so I've split them all off into their respective columns for your own reconstruction.

 Altogether, this should result in a smaller csv that's easier to manage (at least, for most use cases).
-If you disagree,  pleasefeel free to open a pull request!
+If you disagree, please feel free to open a pull request!